All CDPA students are expected to follow these protocols as a measure of discipline and respect. Thank you for making this a priority.

 A minimum of 6 students is required to hold a Foundations class open.
 Other classes are held open at the discretion of the Director.
 However, before a class is CLOSED the parents will be notified and advised of other class possibilities.
 Class size is determined by the age and level of the students.

 Observation and Video Taping

 Parents MAY NOT sit in the classroom or VIDEO a class unless special arrangements have been made.
-Please keep all lobby conversation to a minimum and avoid use of the business telephone for unnecessary conversations.
+Please keep all lobby conversations to a minimum and avoid the use of phones for unnecessary conversations.
 Younger siblings should be taken for a walk or drive during class time.

-CDPA observes the following as paid holidays: Labor Day Monday, the entire week of Thanksgiving break, Martin Luther King Jr. Birthday Monday, and Memorial Day Monday and July 4th.
-Christmas Holiday break and spring break coincide with the Orange County school calendar.
+CDPA observes the following as holidays: Labor Day Monday, the entire week of Thanksgiving break, Martin Luther King Jr.'s Birthday Monday, and Memorial Day Monday and July 4th.
+Christmas Holiday break and spring break follow the Orange County school calendar.
 There ARE classes on Columbus Day, Veterans Day, President's Day, and St. Patrick's Day.

 Evaluations: This was suspended during the COVID-responsive time.

 A year-end evaluation is provided for each student as well as suggestions for the summer and next fall enrollment.
 The evaluations are intended to act as a positive assessment tool for the student, and parent in noting achievement, progress, and areas needing additional work.
 These are not based on comparative analysis.
 Each child is assessed as an individual.
 Teachers are available for verbal conferences as requested.